How to Choose a Landlord-Friendly State

 7. Property maintenance and safety regulations

-In evaluating whether a state is landlord-friendly, landlords must understand the regulations related to property maintenance and safety.
-This includes familiarity with the state's requirements for repairs and maintenance, health and safety codes, and habitability standards.
+In evaluating whether a state is landlord-friendly, landlords must understand the property maintenance and safety regulations, including familiarity with the state's requirements for repairs and maintenance, health and safety codes, and habitability standards.

 Responsibilities for repairs and maintenance under rental laws may vary from state to state, with some placing it on landlords and others on tenants.
 It is also important to consider health and safety codes, as states often have regulations to ensure rental properties meet standards for fire safety, electrical systems, plumbing, ventilation, and pest control.